mehulagg/gitlab_test/doc/development/integrations/secure_partner_integration.md

 guidelines so you can build an integration that fits with the workflow GitLab users are already familiar with.

+## Critiera for Partnership

+Do you fill a one of the below product/feature gaps?
+- mobile scanning
+- IaaS
+- Dependency scanning

+Do you emove a barrier for a customer?
+- i.e. joint customer is currently using you?

+Have you integrated with GitLab Ultimate?

 This page also provides resources for the technical work associated with [onboarding as a partner](https://about.gitlab.com/partners/integrate/).
 The steps below are a high-level view of what needs to be done to complete an